open-webrtc-toolkit/owt-client-javascript/src/samples/p2p/README.md

 After the dependencies are successfully installed, you can run the peer server by using the command `node peerserver.js`.
 It will listen on ports 8095/8096.

 ## Step 2:  Deploy p2p sample page and sdk on web server
-You need to edit the sample page `peercall.html`:
+You need to edit the sample file `peercall.js`:

- - Set serverAddress on line 112: change `example.com` to your p2p server address.
+ - Set serverAddress on line 8: change `example.com` to your p2p server address.
  - Set correct ICE server addresses below that.

 Then choose a webserver such as Apache, and deploy the page and the sdk.